PeterMarshall29/book1/jupyternotebooks/operations_and_operators.md

 //equivalently
 (Expression1 , Expression2);
 ````
-In a comma expression `Expression1 , Expression2;`, `Expression1` is evaluated, its result is discarded and its side effects are completed, before evaluation of `Expression2` begins.
+In a comma expression `Expression1 , Expression2;`, `Expression1` is evaluated, its result is discarded, and its side effects are completed, before evaluation of `Expression2` begins.

 The type, value, and value category of the result of the comma expression are exactly the type, value, and value category of the second operand, `Expression2`; If `Expression2` is a temporary expression, the result of the expression is that temporary expression.

-The parentheses are only required when there might be confusion with the comma seperator.
+The parentheses are only required when there might be confusion with the comma separator.
 `````{syntax-end}
 `````
-The comma operator is particularly dangerous and should be used only if you have no other choice and with great care.
+The comma operator is particularly dangerous and should be used only when there is no other choice.

 `````{code_example-start} Comma Operator
 :label: examplek8